Vivekanand-R/AI-Product-Framework/Area Of Focus/README.md

 **7. Lean Product Development**

-**Auto/Manufacturing Example: Toyota's Lean Manufacturing → Lean Product Thinking** Famous Car Manufacturer lean philosophy extended beyond manufacturing to shape global product development.
+**Auto/Manufacturing Example: Lean Manufacturing → Lean Product Thinking** Famous Car Manufacturer lean philosophy extended beyond manufacturing to shape global product development.
 In their software-driven initiatives, such as in-car infotainment systems and autonomous vehicle research, Manufacturer applied the principle of “Kaizen” (continuous improvement) to software development.

             A. Start with a minimal system,